 Itransition is fully committed to ensuring the privacy and security of your personal data.

 Itransition is a group of companies (collectively hereinafter referred to as «Itransition Group»).
 Each member of Itransition is a separate legal entity that, depending on the purposes of processing, may act as a controller of the personal data you submitted, including through this website.
-The list of Itransition companies, as well as contact details, you may find by clicking the green button Contact us in the upper right corner of our website.
+The list of Itransition companies, as well as contact details, you may find by clicking the button Contact us in the upper right corner of our website.

 As used in this Recruitment Privacy Statement (Privacy Statement) «Itransition», «we», «our» and «us» refer to Itransition Group that may process your personal data.